19 March 2026

 QUERY Logging and RNDC

-The init service regenerates rndc.conf, removing rndc-confgen from the init breaks the service, so rndc commands don’t work on openwrt.
-The fix is to add named.conf.logging and include it when needed via named.conf, which requires restarting named to activate and de-activate.
+OpenWRT’s implementation effectively breaks the rndc utility, by trying to regenerate part of the rndc config every time named starts, so rndc won’t work to enable and disable query logging interactively.
+The fix is to add a config named.conf.logging and include it when needed via named.conf, which requires restarting named to activate and de-activate.

 logging {